 Must be a resident of Marion County, Indianapolis.

-Income eligibility for Energy Assistance benefits (heating, crisis and summer cooling) is limited to households with a combined annual income at or below 150% of the Federal Poverty Guidelines.
-See Chart Below.
+Income eligibility for Energy Assistance benefits (heating, crisis and summer cooling) is limited to households with a combined income for past three months.
+See as listed in Chart Below .

 In order to process an application the following MUST be provided for each household:

 - Name, Date of Birth and Social Security card (exceptions may apply) for all household members.